 It’s important to keep a realistic expectation when using any medication or supplement for a particular symptom or medical condition.

-Think of it like this — if your symptoms took a long time to develop, they would likely require a long time to leave again as well.
+Think of it like this — if your symptoms took a long time to develop, they’ll likely require a long time to leave again as well.

 Conversely, if your symptoms came on quickly, they also tend to leave quickly.

 |Immediate (Same Day)||Short Term (Within 2 Weeks)||Long Term (More Than Two Weeks)|